MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -AnyoneLinkTrackUsers

-Requires recipients to verify their identity with an email address to access content from an Anyone link
+Requires recipients to verify their identity with an email address to access content from an Anyone link.

 PARAMVALUE: $true | $false